 For good cause the Commission may revoke or modify a permit or determination issued under this by-law after notice to the holder of the permit or determination, notice to the public, abutters and town boards, pursuant to §§ 5 and 6, and a public hearing.

 The Commission in an appropriate case may combine the permit or determination issued under this by-law with the order of conditions or determination of applicability issued under the Wetlands Protection Act, MGL c.
 131, § 40, and regulations, 310 CMR 10.00.

 No work proposed in any permit application shall be undertaken until the permit issued by the Commission with respect to such work has been recorded in the Registry of Deeds or, if the land affected is registered land, in the registry section of the land court for the district wherein the land lies, and until the holder of the permit certifies, in writing, to the Commission that the permit has been recorded.

-Any person filing a permit application or request for determination of applicability shall give notice thereof, by certified mail or hand delivery to the Planning Board, the Board of Health and Board of Selectmen.
+Any person filing a permit application or request for determination of applicability shall give notice thereof, by certified mail or hand delivery to the Planning Board, the Board of Health and Select Board.
 If a permit is required from the Board of Appeals, the applicant shall also furnish a copy to that Board.

 The Commission shall, to the extent practicable, coordinate with any other board reviewing the project, and having similar authority to recover its consulting fees from the applicant, in an effort to avoid duplication of consulting services.